Gabrielnero000/PBR-Playground/README.md

 ## Structure
 This project is subdivided in sections,
-which are listed below,  are in constant grown (fell free to give a feedback :D ) and new sections are added constantly.
+which are listed below, wich are in constant grown (fell free to give a feedback :D ) and new sections are added constantly.

 * [But What is PBR?](https://github.com/Gabrielnero000/PBR-Playground#but-what-is-pbr) - A (really basic) introduction of what is PBR.
 * [Gallery: Images of Experiments](https://github.com/Gabrielnero000/PBR-Playground#gallery-images-of-experiments) - Don't know what PBR can do?
 Check this out!